 - Cultivate a curious attitude: maintain an attitude where you take every interaction with an artist or professional in the industry as a learning experience.
 Most people are doing something right from which you can learn, and even if their choices might not have been yours, strive to understand why they made them.
 Practice deconstructing every industry event that grabs your attention, whether it’s a release campaign (think Justin Bieber – Purpose (great campaign… read up on the Spotify trajectory)), choice of agencies, routing of a tour or decision to remix specific records.
 Try to understand people’s drivers – over time you’ll see patterns, like when actions are driven by money, the ‘look’, artistry or a grand plan.

 - Study the fundamentals: to operate effectively in the industry, one needs to know the fundamentals.
 This is truer for industry professionals than artists, but any artist with this knowledge has a significant advantage over those that don’t because they’re better equipped to build and coordinate their team.
 Fundamentals include; an understanding of the industry roles (managers, booking agents, publicists, synch agents, performance rights organizations and so forth); basic copyright law for masters and songs/publishing respectively.
-You can study up on these skills via the articles we’ve linked above, but we’ll also provide a number of book recommendations below.
+You can study up on these skills via the other articles on our site, and we’ll also provide a number of book recommendations below.

 - Read a limited number of trusted industry publications regularly: the business changes rapidly and comprises a small number of power-players.
 By monitoring a few good publications, you can stay up-to-date about the business’ numbers, DSP changes, up-and-comers, success stories and other important trends.
 It’ll help you be the first to capitalize on new opportunities, but will also help improve your network – as you’ll be introduced to many interesting people you haven’t heard of before.
 There have been countless times where we reached out to a manager, DSP representative or CEO based on a news article – leading to new business partnerships.